kebohn/RaspberryNas/README.md

     5. `sudo apt install python3-dev`
     6. `sudo apt-get install -y python3 python3-pip`
     7. `sudo pip3 install docker-compose`
-    8. Configure that docker will always restart after booting up the Raspberry Pi by: `sudo systemctl enable docker`
+  2. Configure that docker will always restart after booting up the Raspberry Pi by: `sudo systemctl enable docker`
-    9. Copy the docker-compose.yml in this Repo to the Raspberry Pi instance and fill in the necessary passwords for the database and the user
+  3. Copy the docker-compose.yml in this Repo to the Raspberry Pi instance and fill in the necessary passwords for the database and the user
-    10. Now copy the absolute path (Step 10 from the OpenMediaVault installation) at the position `volumes` such that nextcloud will copy all files to the external harddrive
+  4. Now copy the absolute path (Step 10 from the OpenMediaVault installation) to the position `volumes` such that nextcloud will copy all files to the external harddrive
-    11. Open a new browser window and type in the Raspberry Pi IP Address with port 8080 and create a new user
+  5. Open a new browser window and type in the Raspberry Pi IP Address with port 8080 and create a new user
-    12. Nextcloud will install the necessary applications and your cloud storage is now set up!
+  6. Nextcloud will install the necessary applications and your cloud storage is now set up!